AxLabs/neo-playground-templates/README.md

   }
 ```

 Pay attention to the `path` attribute within the `workspace` object: if you want to set a sub-directory as the template's workspace, you need to accordingly set this attribute.
-In the example above, the `neo3-examples` directory is where the code related to Neo3 is located. sweat_smile:
+In the example above, the `neo3-examples` directory is where the code related to Neo3 is located. :sweat_smile:

 ##### 6. Commit your changes :relaxed:
 ##### 7. Create a pull request to the [neo-playground-templates](https://github.com/AxLabs/neo-playground-templates) repository